 Inés Soria-Turner, Research & Project Officer

-Shorter-term LHRI Postdoctoral Visitors
+Short-term LHRI Postdoctoral Fellows

 ENHANCE is a ground-breaking innovative training network (ITN) funded by Marie Skłodowska Curie over four years, that is dedicated to further establishing the Environmental Humanities as a field of cutting-edge scholarship in Europe and further afield.